UP-RS-ESP/vacon.github.io/_posts/2020-10-19-rapidsAI-PointCloud-conda.md

   - cuspatial
 ---

 There are different software packages available for using NVIDIA CUDA/OPENCL architectures.
-In addition to Google-supporeted [Tensorflow](https://www.tensorflow.org/) and other packages, [RAPIDS.AI]()(https://rapids.ai/) is a useful open GPU environment.
+In addition to Google-supported [Tensorflow](https://www.tensorflow.org/) and other packages, [RAPIDS.AI](https://rapids.ai/) is a useful open GPU environment.
 Installation has become more straight forward (after you setup your [CUDA NDVIDIA drivers](/posts/2020/10/CUDA-install-ubuntu/))
 RAPIDS has useful and well maintained [documentation](https://docs.rapids.ai/) and [Jupyter Notebooks](https://github.com/rapidsai/notebooks) (for example, see [Jupyter Notebooks for Machine Learning](https://github.com/rapidsai/cuml/tree/branch-0.16/notebooks)).

 # Installation